sutormin94/CORITES/README.md

 **Step 0:** Metagenome binning

-CORITES takes bins prepared by different binners and classified identically by (e.g., by GTDB) or sharing significant similarity.
+CORITES takes bins prepared by different binners from the same metagenome which represent the same genome.
+E.g., these bins are classified identically (e.g., by GTDB) or sharing significant similarity.

 **Step 1:** Identification of a core set of contigs